 The people came out into the streets saying, "Muhammad and his army."

 Allah's Apostle vanquished them by force and their warriors were killed; the children and women were taken as captives.
 Safiya was taken by Dihya Al-Kalbi and later she belonged to Allah's Apostle who married her and her Mahr (dowry) was her manumission.

-Ali, the Prophet's son-in-law and future caliph (Leader of the Believers) may have been reluctant to join the fight due to an eye ailment which his father-in-law cured with a dab of saliva.
+Ali, Muhammad's son-in-law and future caliph (Leader of the Believers), may have been reluctant to join the fight due to an eye ailment which his father-in-law cured with a dab of saliva.

 Narrated Sahl bin Sad:

 That he heard the Prophet on the day (of the battle) of Khaibar saying, "I will give the flag to a person at whose hands Allah will grant victory."